Nicola Zagame

-Nicola Maree Zagame (born 11 August 1990) nicknamed Ziggy and Nicky, is an Australian water polo centre back/driver.
+Nicola Maree Zagame (born 11 August 1990), nicknamed Ziggy and Nicky, is an Australian water polo centre back/driver.
 She has represented her country as a member of Australia women's national water polo team on both the junior and senior levels, and was part of the silver winning team at the 2010 FINA Women's Water Polo World Cup.
-She represented Australia at the 2012 Summer Olympics and the 2016 Summer Olympics, winning a bronze medal at the 2012 Olympics.
+She represented Australia at the 2012 and 2016 Summer Olympics, winning a bronze medal at the 2012 Olympics.